25prabhu10/notes/docs/Concepts/AWS/AWS_Integration_and_Messaging.md

   - KCL 1.x (supports shared consumer)
   - KCL 2.x (supports shared & enhanced fan-out consumer)

-### Kinesis Operation – Shard Splitting
+### Kinesis Operation - Shard Splitting

 - Used to increase the Stream capacity (1 MB/s data in per shard)
-- Used to divide a “hot shard”
+- Used to divide a "hot shard"
 - The old shard is closed and will be deleted once the data is expired
 - No automatic scaling (manually increase/decrease capacity)
-- Can’t split into more than two shards in a single operation
+- Can't split into more than two shards in a single operation

-### Kinesis Operation – Merging Shards
+### Kinesis Operation - Merging Shards

 - Decrease the Stream capacity and save costs
 - Can be used to group two shards with low traffic (cold shards)
 - Old shards are closed and will be deleted once the data is expired
-- Can’t merge more than two shards in a single operation
+- Can't merge more than two shards in a single operation

 ### Kinesis Data Firehose